teateatea/heartbreaker/Classes/Magic-User.md

 ### Paradigms
 Arcane Paradigms describe the various methods to learn magic, and are generally divided by country or ancestry.
 At first level, Magic-Users may choose the Paradigm associated with either their Culture, or their Ancestry.

-Magic-Users are able to study other Paradigms, but this is treated as [[d) Multiclassing|Multiclassing]] and progresses more slowly.
-However, Magic-Users can generally learn Spells based in other Paradigms without issue, so that's usually unnecessary.

 | Origin     | Paradigm   |
 | ---------- | ---------- |
 | **Tor**    | [[Wizard]] |
 | **Maroi**  | [[Maroian Magicians\|Magician]] |
 | **Caspia** | [[Caspian Maestros\|Maestro]] |
 | **Mur**    |   [[Seiðkona - Murian Mages\|Seiðkona]] / [[Noita - Mura Mage\|Noita]]         |

+Magic-Users can generally learn Spells based in other Paradigms without issue, so they rarely study Paradigms outside their own.
+If they do, this is treated as [[d) Multiclassing|Multiclassing]], which progresses more slowly than specializing.
 <br><br><br>
 ___
 ### Magic-User Level Progression, continued